 The Supervisory Board of Henkel Management AG regularly reviews the amounts of the individual components of remuneration and their ratio to one another and adjusts them if deemed appropriate in light of the duties and performance of a Management Board member, the state of the corporation, and the need to maintain competitiveness.
 Any increase in the target remuneration of an individual component of remuneration and thus of the total target remuneration is capped at 5 percent p.a.
 Such increase must not cause the caps, indicated below, on the respective total remuneration for a fiscal year to be exceeded.
-Equally, the ratio of basic remuneration to the various variable components of remuneration per the above overview must not substantially change overall; care must also be taken to ensure that the remuneration is variable, and that long-term variable target remuneration still accounts for a greater share of the total than short-term variable target remuneration.
+Equally, the ratio of basic remuneration to the various variable components of remuneration per the above overview must not substantially change overall; care must also be taken to ensure that the remuneration continues to be tied to sustainable and long-term performance, that a large portion of the remuneration is variable, and that long-term variable target remuneration still accounts for a greater share of the total than short-term variable target remuneration.